Manitoba Winter Explorer Guide: 10 places for family fun this season

 Snow party

 Festival du Voyageur gives families many reasons to celebrate, not hibernate, in winter.
-This is western Canada’s largest winter festival, which spans 10 days every February, and families can admire giant snow sculptures, dance and jig to lively music, attend concerts, enjoy French Canadian foods and meet the historical characters of Fort Gibraltar.
+This is western Canada’s largest winter festival, which spans 10 days every February, and families can admire giant snow sculptures, dance and jig to lively music, attend concerts and enjoy French Canadian foods.
 Festival du Voyageur is a kitchen party not to be missed that bonds the traditions of the past with Manitoba’s vibrant francophone and Métis communities of today.

 Animal fun